latex3/unicode-math/README.markdown

 ========================

-This package will provide a complete implementation of unicode maths for XeTeX.
-While I do not encourage people to use this package for production work, I understand that it has certain uses and am making it available for distribution.
+This package will provide a complete implementation of unicode maths for XeLaTeX and LuaLaTeX.

+While I am a little wary of encouraging people to use this package for production work, I understand that it has certain uses and am making it available for distribution.
 Your testing and feedback is essential to fill in the many gaps that I miss!

-The package will soon also work under LuaTeX, but this is not yet supported.

 Please be aware that this package is undergoing continued development and the interface and functionality should not be considered completely stable.
 But the more the package is used the more stable it will become.
 (Things are generally working now; it is only minutiae that may change in the future.)

 Unicode maths is currently supported to one degree or another by the fonts